jalajoninc/BPod/README.md

     <img src="/images/login.png" alt="My cool logo" width="180" height="100"/>
   </a>

-  <h3 align="center">iLogon</h3>
+  <h3 align="center">iLogin</h3>

   <p align="center">
-     LoginKit is a quick and easy way to add a Login/Signup UX to your iOS app.
+     iLogin is a quick and easy way to add a Login/Signup UX to your iOS app.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />